 What do you think about this:

 Tell us how you feel about spending $100,000 on a computer and that you would like to have a PC like that in your office space.
-Fill in your suggestions in the comment box or join us in conversations on your social feeds on Facebook, LinkedIn, and Twitter.
+Fill in your suggestions in the comment box or Follow us on social media – Facebook, Instagram and YouTube.